Atticuss/atticuss.github.io/_posts/2019-06-26-exchange-data.md

 12850.26
 ```

  The `price-points` group has the `buy`, `sell`, and `spot` prices for not only BTC, but ETH, XRP, and LTC as well.
-The trade volume for these coins is regularly pretty high, and a fair margin of the rest of the shitcoins out there, so figured it'd be worth collecting as well:
+The trade volume for these coins is regularly pretty high, and a fair margin higher than the rest of the shitcoins out there, so figured it'd be worth collecting as well:

  ```python
  >>> [k for k in f["1409:17"]["price-points"].keys()]